learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 copyright: 2018
 ```

-**d)** In the code sample shown below, two files are created by redirecting output of `echo` command.
-Then a `perl` command is used to edit `b1.txt` in-place as well as create a backup named `bkp.b1.txt`.
-Will the `perl` command work as expected?
+**4)** In the code sample shown below, two files are created by redirecting the output of the `echo` command.
+Then a Perl command is used to edit `b1.txt` in-place as well as create a backup named `bkp.b1.txt`.
+Will the Perl command work as expected?
 If not, why?

 ```bash
 $ echo '2 apples' > b1.txt